 It is set in the Middle Kingdoms, particularly Darthen and Arlen.
 It concerns the protagonists' fight to keep the Shadow from taking over the Middle Kingdoms.
 The main characters are Herewiss, the first man in a very long time to wield the power of blue Fire; his lover, Freelorn, the rightful heir to the throne of Arlen; Herewiss's other lover, Sunspark, a fire elemental; and Freelorn's other lover Segnbora, sorcerer/bard/swordswoman.

 In 2018, Diane Duane revived the series with Tales of the Five, a series of five books (ranging in length from novelette to novel) which will lead up to the long-awaited conclusion, The Door into Starlight.
 Books in this series:

-All three books are now available as eBooks from http://www.dianeduane.com/
+All the books are available as eBooks from http://www.dianeduane.com/.

 This series contains examples of:

 - Absurdly Youthful Parents: The Goddess's teachings dictate that having children is important, but separate from marriage (in order to allow people both to be fruitful and marry for love)—in fact, people aren't eligible to marry until they've had children.
 So most people get the babies thing out of the way as soon as possible, leading Herewiss to have nine-year-old sons in his mid-twenties.

 - Angel Unaware: The innkeeper they meet, though they do figure out who She is eventually (after comparing notes and realizing they all slept with her at exactly the same time).

 - Anti-Villain: Cillmod turns out to be this.